How Much Does a Sheet of Plywood Weigh? | Plywood Size Guide

 Evenness

 When purchasing sheets from a home improvement store, you risk receiving sheets of different thicknesses and odd-shaped sheets.
-A construction-grade sheet with weight differences and isn’t uniformly thick is a disaster.
+I can’t emphasize enough how problematic this can be, especially when uniformity is crucial for your project.

 Where to Use